TiESV/SmartCitiesHackathon/watermanagement/README.md

 ##Theme Overview

 ###Set Up
-This hackathon game is set up in the city of _____ in Ethiopia, where most residents do not have piped water access.
+This hackathon game is set up in Ethiopia, where most residents do not have piped water access.
 The following actors and resources are in play:

 #####Residents:
 2,500 residents who need to obtain 125 liters of water each day for their families.
 Residents have a small monthly budget to buy water.